 What makes a logo enduring?
 What makes one logo stand the test of time and remain in people’s memory, and another fade away or seem outdated?

-You might assume a logo is good if you like it, and not good if you don’t.
-Actually, regardless of our preference, there are particular traits of lasting logos.
-Here we’ll discuss 5 questions to ask when designing a logo to hone in on these traits.
+You might assume a logo is good if you like it, and not if you don’t.
+Regardless of our preference, there are particular traits of lasting logos.
+Here we’ll discuss five essential questions to ask when designing a logo to hone in on these traits.

-Now, one could argue there are more than 5 questions, and I’d agree.
-But these 5 serve as an overarching umbrella covering a lot of ground, so let’s start!
+Now, one could argue there are more than five questions, and I’d agree.
+But these five serve as an overarching umbrella covering a lot of ground, so let’s start!

 1. Can it be simplified?